KalciferKandari/blender_remap/readme.md

 ### main_remap_names.py

-Renames the select data and ensure all the internal and external links still work within a certain project directory.
+Renames the select data and ensure all the internal and external links still work within a project directory.

 #### Usage

 - **Make a copy of the project folder, very important.**
 - Close all Blender windows, all of them.
 - Use the command 'blender file_name.blend' to open the '.blend' file where the script will be run.
-- Do not mess-up the project path, that could be bad.
+- *The path must be correct, otherwise a lot of files could be ruined.*
 - GROUP:
     - Create DupliGroup in the source file.
 This is just for the purpose of selecting the group.
     - Open the script in the internal text editor.